cake-tech/cake-docs/docs/cryptos/decred.md

 SPV sync will require more data usage and sycnhronization than Bitcoin, but less than similar coins like Monero.
 This also has much higher privacy than using using a light wallet implementation where the nodes check for your transactions.

+!!! warning
+    SPV sync requires much more data than a light wallet, and will require an initial synchronization on wallet creation.
+This may use lots of internet data, so make sure you are not on a metered network before starting.

 For more detailed info on how SPV sync works, please refer to the official [Decred documentation](https://docs.decred.org/wallets/spv/).

-!!! warning
-    This may use lots of internet data on wallet creation.
-Make sure you are not on a metered network before starting.